 We already know about the rough endoplasmic reticulum (RER), but what about the SER?
 It is similar in many ways, for example it consists of fluid-filled membranes, but there are no ribosomes attached to it which makes it appear smooth.
 The SER is involved in synthesising and processing lipids rather than proteins.
-For example, the SER synthesises phospholipids which are needed for the cell membrane.
+For example, the SER synthesises phospholipids which are needed for cell membranes.
 The SER is particularly important in the liver where it helps to break down toxic substances such as alcohol.

 Although vacuoles are rarely found in animal cells, they are very often found in plant cells.
 The membrane of a vacuole is called the tonoplast, and it encloses a space filled with cell sap.
 Sap contains substances such as sugars, salts, water, enzymes and minerals.
 The tonoplast controls what goes in and out.

 The vacuoles help to keep a plant from wilting (becoming droopy).
 Water is drawn into the vacuole by osmosis which maintains a high pressure inside.
 This keeps the plant cells turgid (rigid).
 Vacuoles can also perform some of the same functions as lysosomes (plant cells don’t normally have lysosomes).
 They contain enzymes which can break down waste and unwanted cell components.

 You will have come across the centrioles if you have studied mitosis.
-During mitosis (cell division), the centrioles form the spindle fibres that help the replicated chromosomes to separate.
+During mitosis (and meiosis), the centrioles form the spindle fibres that help the sister chromatids to separate.
 They are found in animal cells but only some plant cells.

 From one end, the centriole looks a bit like a star shape.
 It is made up of very small hollow protein tubes (microtubules).

 - The smooth endoplasmic reticulum is a collection of fluid-filled membranes which synthesise and process lipids.

 - In plants, the vacuole contains cell sap and is surrounded by the tonoplast.
 It helps to keep the cell rigid and breaks down cell waste.

-- The centriole is a collection of protein microtubules which form the spindle fibres during mitosis.
+- The centriole is a collection of protein microtubules which form the spindle fibres during mitosis and meiosis.